 Here are three steps to follow when investing in the index:

 1. Choose investment type

 The investment type you choose should match up with your personal investment goals.
-Here’s a look at the most popular methods you can use to invest in the S&P/TSX Composite:
+Here’s a look at the most popular methods you can use to invest in the index:

-If you want to be ultra-selective, you can buy lots of individual stocks within the S&P/TSX Composite Index in separate trades.
+If you want to be ultra-selective, you can buy lots of individual stocks within the index in separate trades.
 You can then sell the worst-performing stocks one by one, until you’re left with a smaller group of top holdings.
-But unless you can afford to spend a lot of time and money, you can probably do better using a different approach as there are around 250 different stocks tracked by the S&P/TSX Composite index so transaction fees would quickly rack up.
+But unless you can afford to spend a lot of time and money, you can probably do better using a different approach as there are around 250 different stocks tracked by the S&P/TSX Composite so transaction fees would quickly rack up.

-A mutual fund (also called an index fund) is an investment fund run by a professional money manager that pools the money of a variety of people in order to make investments – such as growing capital in line with the movement of the S&P/TSX Composite index.
-Unlike ETFs, TRX funds can only be traded at the end of the stock market’s trading day, and they also incur higher fees than TRX Composite ETFs.
-Given the relative cost and complexity of buying an S&P/TSX Composite Index mutual fund, they make the most sense if you’re looking to buy TRX Composite stocks and hold your investment for a while, rather than actively trade it in the short-term.
+A mutual fund (also called an index fund) is an investment fund run by a professional money manager that pools the money of a variety of people in order to make investments – such as growing capital in line with the movement of your chosen index.
+Unlike ETFs, funds can only be traded at the end of the stock market’s trading day, and they also incur higher fees than ETFs.
+Given the relative cost and complexity of buying a mutual fund, they make the most sense if you’re looking to buy stocks and hold your investment for a while, rather than actively trade it in the short term.